-Have you ever made any baked treats that were coffee flavored?
-These Chocolate Chunk Coffee Blondies were a first for me.
-Making a coffee-flavored treat just sounded good for some reason—maybe because I’ve been drinking so much coffee with all the cold weather we’ve been having!
+Have you ever made any baked treats that were coffee-flavored?
+Making a coffee-flavored treat just sounded good for some reason—maybe because I’ve been drinking so much coffee in the morning lately!
+If that sounds good to you too, these Chocolate Chunk Coffee Blondies are just the thing to make!

 These blondies are a great treat—dense, chewy, and chocolatey.
 However, when I first tasted them after they were done baking, I discovered that the coffee flavor was actually very mild.
 In fact, if I hadn’t made them myself, I may not have realized they had any coffee in them!
 This is good if you don’t want a strong coffee flavor.
 But if you do want a strong coffee flavor, make sure the coffee you use in this recipe is very, very strong!
 The original recipe I used as a guide called for 2 Tablespoons of strong coffee.
 So I’m thinking my coffee may not have been strong enough, which is why I’ve changed the recipe instructions to “very, very strong” coffee! 🙂